phistrom/b2-remove-prefix/README.md

 into the *Quick Edit* editor in your CloudFlare dashboard.
 Just be sure to also set the `B2_BUCKET_NAME` and `CF_CACHE_TTL` environment variables for this Worker by going into its settings.

+## Alternate solution

+If you only want to remove the `/file/your-bucket` from the URL and need no other logic, this can now be solved with with a "Transform Rule" instead of a worker.
+1. Create a "Rewrite URL" rule (Rules -> Transform Rules from the side bar in your Cloudflare admin)
+2. Manually set the rule expression to `(not starts_with(http.request.uri.path, "/file/your-bucket"))`
+3. Below, in the "Then.." section, set the Path rewrite to Dynamic and set the rule to `concat("/file/your-bucket",http.request.uri.path)`